Fight pancreatic cancer

-It is unacceptable in this day and age that there is a cancer for which the relative five-year survival rate is still in the single digits.
+It is unacceptable that there is a cancer for which the relative five-year survival rate is still in the single digits at just six percent, particularly when you consider that the overall five-year relative survival rate for all cancers is now 68 percent.

 Pancreatic cancer patients and their loved ones cannot wait any longer.

-I am a volunteer for the Pancreatic Cancer Action Network in Pennsylvania.
-November is National Pancreatic Cancer Awareness Month.
+I am a volunteer for the Pancreatic Cancer Action Network and am grateful to Altoona for introducing an Awareness Proclamation that recognizes November as National Pancreatic Cancer Awareness Month.

 We must support our fellow citizens who have been afflicted by this disease and advocate for greater awareness and more resources to fight pancreatic cancer.